-One of the ways bookmakers try to promote their services is with appealing bonuses.
 In this article, we will tell you all you need to know about Faller Insurance.
 You’ll learn how you can get your stake back in case your horse falls, which happens a lot at Cheltenham.

 What Exactly Is Faller Insurance?

 This insurance is a straightforward bet that has a lot in common with Price Promise and the Best Odds Guarantee.
 You can guess its meaning from its name, which is pretty self-explanatory.

 Basically, if you place a bet and check this option, you can get some or all of your money back.
 You usually get a refund if your horse falls, is tripped by another horse, or the jockey unseats.
 Therefore, by using this insurance, you are buying insurance on your original bet.

 The majority of good Faller Insurances do not have a minimum bet amount, but that’s not the case with all of them.
 Check out our recommended bookies’ terms & conditions to see whether this option will work for the bet you are planning.

 What Are the Most Important Faller Insurance Terms?

 The most important thing to consider when looking at such insurance provides is how you will get your money back.
 In most cases, bookies will give it back to you as a free bet.

 Additionally, you might also receive your stake back as funds.
 However, you will probably have to wager those funds a certain number of times before you’re allowed to withdraw them.

 The best option for you would be to receive your winnings in cash.
 Unfortunately, that’s the least common outcome.
 None of these methods has a major downside but just be informed about what you can expect.